sifive/freedom-u-sdk/README.md

 source repository).

 Once the submodules are initialized, run `make` and the complete toolchain and bbl image will be built.
-The completed build tree will consume about 14G of disk space.
+The completed build tree will consume about 80G of disk space with both buildroot and an OE SDK.

 ## Upgrading to U-boot for booting the Freedom Unleashed dev board